gamesalad/gs-electron-forge/README.md

 -- Install current version: https://node.js.org/en/
   - Install via NVM (Node Version Manager) https://github.com/nvm-sh/nvm
 * Download this repo
-* Install git (some of the npm dependecies need it.
+* Install git (some of the npm dependecies need it).
 * Run `npm install` to install all dependencies.

 ## Game Setup
-You'll need to copy/replace the following directories from your GameSalad HTML5 package.
-You need to copy the following files into the "static" subdirectory of this project.
+You will need to copy the following files into the "static" subdirectory of this project form your GameSalad HTML5 app bundle:

 | GameSalad HTML5 | GS Electron Project | Note                          |
 | --------------- | ------------------- | ----------------------------- |